decanTyme/chartjs-plugin-tailwindcss-colors/README.md

 And that's about it, you're good to go!

-> **NOTE**: Only tested with vanilla JS and `react-chartjs-2` using `chart.js@3.7.1` as of initial release.
-If you encounter any problems with other frameworks and versions of Chart.js, please feel free to drop by or maybe submit to the [issue tracker](https://github.com/decanTyme/chartjs-plugin-tailwindcss-colors/issues)!
+> **NOTE**: Only tested with vanilla JS and `react-chartjs-2` using `chart.js@3` as of initial release.
+If you encounter problems with other frameworks and versions of Chart.js, please feel free to submit to the [issue tracker](https://github.com/decanTyme/chartjs-plugin-tailwindcss-colors/issues)!

 ### Parsable Chart Options